CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Adding routes

 Just like in the previous section, we can add routing to the navigators we've just created.
-The same rules apply here, we'll need to configure the routes of our Navigator, and use Link components to navigate between them.
+The same rules apply here, we'll need to configure the routes of our Navigator and use Link components to navigate between them.

 ```tsx
 import { Link } from 'navigation-components';